There is Still Time to Claim

 Ready to start helping families in your program and community to claim the Child Tax Credit?

-Families can claim the 2021 expanded Child Tax Credit until April 15, 2025.
-While simplified filing through GetCTC.org has closed, families can file full tax returns to claim their money.
-Beginning in January and February 2023, individuals can get support filing tax returns at GetYourRefund.org or at a Volunteer Income Tax Assistance (VITA) site.
+Families can claim the 2021 expanded Child Tax Credit until April 15, 2025 by filing full or amended 2021 tax returns to claim their money.
+During tax season (January through April), individuals can get support filing tax returns at GetYourRefund.org or at a Volunteer Income Tax Assistance (VITA) site.
 Community organizations can let families know that they can still claim their money and that there are resources available to help them do so.
-Below are multilingual resources to help you learn more and/or communicate to families before tax filing season begins in 2023.
-For CTC outreach updates, sign up for our newsletter here.
+Below are multilingual resources to help you learn more and/or communicate to families about their eligibility and how to claim the credit.

 Claim a unique link, or URL, to GetYourRefund.org.
-Get your unique URL from our partners at Code for America by emailing them at: firstname.lastname@example.org.”.
+Get your unique URL from our partners at Code for America by emailing them at: https://airtable.com/shrHvPtoDS8VzSOXN.

 - Please choose a short series of letters as your unique URL (for example, the abbreviation of your organization’s name).
 Unique URLs will look like this: “www.GetYourRefund.org/yourURL“